Today, our journey in Israel leads us to the City of David, named after the Jewish King and once shepherd boy named King David.

 — RosevineCottageGirls (@RoseCottageGirl) May 29, 2017

-The roof is on a hill facing south.
+The roof of King David’s palace is on a hill facing south.
 To the left is the Mount of Olives and the Kidron Valley (more about this on another day).

-Straight ahead of us still another called the “Hill of Evil Council” where the high priest Caiaphas lived and where the apostle Judas went to arrange the betrayal of Jesus.
+Straight ahead of us still another called the “Hill of Evil Council”.
+This is where the high priest Caiaphas lived and where the apostle Judas went to arrange the betrayal of Jesus.
 The hill currently is the place of the United Nations.

 Behind us is Mount Moriah where the Temple was located and now where the Dome of the Rock and Old Walled City of Jerusalem lie and somewhere to the North that we could not see is Mt Scopus where the Roman General Titus commanded the siege 2000 years ago that destroyed Israel.